Garcia-Tony/m1-0524-code-solutions/typescript-primitives-and-variables/typescript-primitives-and-variables-quiz-notes.md

 - Why is it a good habit to include "labels" when you log values to the browser console?
   If you don't include labels it can be very confusing because label is simply a short string that describes the variable or value being logged
 - Give five examples of JavaScript primitives.
-  String, Number, Boolean, Null, Undefined and Bigint
+  String, Number, Boolean, Null, Undefined and Bigint.

 ## Notes